Lua Swap Achieves Market Capitalization of $5.20 Million (LUA)

-Lua Swap (LUA) traded flat against the dollar during the twenty-four hour period ending at 22:00 PM Eastern on June 4th.
-During the last week, Lua Swap has traded flat against the dollar.
-One Lua Swap coin can now be bought for about $0.0626 or 0.00000158 BTC on major cryptocurrency exchanges.
-Lua Swap has a total market cap of $5.20 million and approximately $32,385.00 worth of Lua Swap was traded on exchanges in the last 24 hours.
+Lua Swap (LUA) traded flat against the dollar during the 24-hour period ending at 0:00 AM E.T. on June 8th.
+One Lua Swap coin can now be bought for $0.0626 or 0.00000158 BTC on major cryptocurrency exchanges.
+During the last seven days, Lua Swap has traded flat against the dollar.
+Lua Swap has a market capitalization of $5.20 million and approximately $32,385.00 worth of Lua Swap was traded on exchanges in the last 24 hours.

 Here’s how related cryptocurrencies have performed during the last 24 hours: